The Pongo Blog

 Try searching on the word "seasonal" in the major job boards, and check out snagajob.com, a job board specifically for hourly workers.
 Simple as it seems, just ask around... and keep an eye out for Help Wanted signs.

-If you're one of the many folks who've found themselves out of work and strapped for cash, use your imagination, and consider your likes, dislikes, talents, and hobbies.
+If you've found yourself out of work and strapped for cash, use your imagination, and consider your likes, dislikes, talents, and hobbies.
 With luck and creativity, you should be able to bring in a few dollars to help pay bills and keep yourself from going stir crazy while you continue your job search

 RELATED LINKS